 Furthermore, if you still think that companies like Amazon and Apple have benign motives, it’s time to wake up.
 For instance, Apple violated federal antitrust law by improperly influencing the price of e-books.
 Amazon is currently applying coercive pressure to Hachette, a major publisher, for refusing to capitulate to Amazon’s pricing demands.

 It’s important for us to criticize technology companies.
 And it’s not hard, because they’re full of shit.
 Primarily in the way they drape themselves in lofty principles that are regularly contradicted by their actions.
 Still, this behavior isn’t surprising, because they’re economic entities.
-They’ll always do what’s in their economic interest.
+They’ll always do what’s in their financial interest.
 They do not have moral agency.

 But as readers and writers—as human beings—we do.
 Thus, we have to consider our own role in these transactions.
 As a writer, can I participate in these marketplaces while overlooking the bad behavior?
 I don’t think so.
 Whatever benefit I’d be getting is based in part on their market manipulation.
 Moreover, if I accept the benefits of these marketplaces now, I’m not going to have any basis to complain later.
 If Amazon or Apple turns out to be a monster, I will have helped build that monster.